ibm-cloud-docs/dr-automation-powervs/FAQs.md

 - **API key** – An IBM Cloud API key is required for service provisioning and orchestration operations.

-### Does HA Automation support both High Availability and Disaster Recovery?
-{: #faq-ha-dr-support}

-Yes.
-The solution provides automation for both:

-- **High Availability (HA)** – Cluster-based protection within or across environments.
-- **Disaster Recovery (DR)** – Automated failover and replication to recovery sites.

-Both offerings are available through a single IBM Cloud catalog experience.

 ### How is HA configured on PowerVS virtual machines?
 {: #faq-ha-installation}

-HA software is configured by using an agent that runs on each selected PowerVS instance.
+HA is configured by using an agent that runs on each selected PowerVS instance.

 The agent performs the following actions:

 - Connects securely to the service
-- Downloads the required software files
 - Installs dependencies and service packs
 - Reports installation status back to the service